Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-linear-gradients.md

   - css
 ---

-Gradients can make your website or application impressive and overall enhance the feel of it.
+Gradients can make your website or application impressive and enhance its feel of it.

 They also can be terrible and over the top (personal opinion, look at my demo... 🤷‍♂️)

-Today we'll be looking into `CSS Linear Gradients`, which we can use and how to use them.
+Today we'll be looking into `CSS Linear Gradients`, which we can use, and how to use them.

 ## Types of CSS Gradients